At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements of the Deputy Manager position.
+Understand the Role: Read the job description carefully to understand the responsibilities and requirements of the Deputy Manager position.
 Highlight key skills such as experience with learning disabilities and autism, as well as person-centred support.

-Tailor Your CV: Customise your CV to reflect your relevant experience and skills that align with the job description.
-Emphasise any previous roles where you supported individuals with learning disabilities or autism.
+Tailor Your CV: Customise your CV to reflect your relevant experience and skills that align with the job.
+Emphasise any previous roles in care management or support services, particularly those involving non-verbal individuals.

-Proofread Your Application: Before submitting, carefully proofread your application materials for any spelling or grammatical errors.
-A polished application reflects your attention to detail and professionalism.
+Proofread Your Application: Before submitting, thoroughly proofread your application materials.
+Check for spelling and grammatical errors, and ensure that your documents are clear and professional.
+A polished application reflects your attention to detail.

 How to prepare for a job interview at Fitzroy Support